RareBreeds/Orbits/manual/docs/index.md

 ### RND : Input

-Pressing the RND button randomises the length, hits, shift, variation, invert and reverse values for the selected channel.
+Pressing the RND button randomizes the length, hits, shift, variation, invert and reverse values for the selected channel.

 #### Since v2.0.4

-A context menu item lets you select which parameters are randomized when this button is pressed.
+The context menu item lets you select which parameters are randomized when this button is pressed.

+The random input port lets you trigger randomization.

 ### Length : Input, Polyphonic